CDLM: Consistency Diffusion Language Models For Faster Sampling: Additional Experimental Details

 \subsection{Dataset and Preprocessing}

-\paragraph{Sources.} We use two datasets~\cite{lansechen_easy_2025,lansechen_hard_2025}, which are post-processed versions of Bespoke-Stratos 17k~\cite{bespoke_stratos}.
+\paragraph{Sources.} We use two publicly available datasets from the Hugging Face Hub~\cite{lansechen_easy_2025,lansechen_hard_2025}, which are post-processed versions of Bespoke-Stratos 17k~\cite{bespoke_stratos}.
 We choose them because (i) D2F~\cite{wang2025d2f}, a representative fine-tuning-based DLM acceleration method, uses the same source, and (ii) they are filtered to a maximum length of 600 tokens and predominantly contain math word-style reasoning problems.
 For both Dream and LLaDA, we treat Qwen2.5-7B’s responses as ground-truth answers.

 Dream is trained only on this Bespoke-derived subset.
-To strengthen math performance for LLaDA, we further augment its corpus with an additional $7.5$k math-style prompts sampled from the DParallel dataset~\cite{chen2025dparallel}, matching the number of Bespoke-derived prompts.
+To strengthen math performance for LLaDA, we further augment its corpus with an additional $7.5$k math-style prompts sampled from the DParallel dataset~\cite{chen2025dparallel}.
 The released DParallel corpus does not include Qwen2.5-7B outputs, so we generate reference answers with Qwen2.5-7B for these prompts, yielding an LLaDA training set whose size is approximately $2\times$ that of Dream.
 After trying multiple datasets, we empirically observe that dataset selection is crucial; overly rigid formats (e.g., multiple-choice math) tend to hurt the model’s ability to generalize.

+\paragraph{Preprocessing and Generation Configuration.} We retain prompts whose input length is at most $512$ tokens.
+For each prompt, we generate teacher trajectories using the bidirectional, block-wise DLM, with generation length $L_g{=}256$, block size $B{=}32$, total diffusion steps $N{=}256$, and prompts left-padded to a length of 512 tokens.
+Ground-truth responses are truncated or padded to a length of 256 tokens.

-\paragraph{Temperature augmentation.} In DLMs, temperature influences not only token choices but also the \emph{order} in which tokens are revealed~\cite{gong2025diffucoder}.
+\paragraph{Temperature augmentation.} Effective training benefits from trajectories that are both diverse and reliable.
+In DLMs, temperature influences not only token choices but also the \emph{order} in which tokens are revealed~\cite{gong2025diffucoder}, enabling additional diversity in the generated trajectories.
 We therefore generate multiple trajectories per prompt at different temperatures.
-However, as shown in Figure~\ref{fig:appendix-temperature}, $\tau{=}1.0$ often destabilizes the reasoning chain and can yield incorrect conclusions.
+As shown in Figure~\ref{fig:appendix-temperature}, using temperature $\tau{=}1.0$ can destabilize the reasoning chain and lead to incorrect conclusions.
 Consequently, we restrict trajectory collection to $\tau\in\{0.0,\,0.5\}$.

 \paragraph{Hidden-state buffer.} Beyond token trajectories, we store the teacher’s decisions in a compact hidden-state buffer.
 Whenever a token is finalized, we record the teacher’s last-layer hidden state at that position; over a generation of length $L_g$, this yields a buffer of shape $d\times L_g$ per example (see Figure~\ref{fig:appendix-buffer}).
 Directly saving logits is impractical because their dimensionality is $|V|$ (vocabulary size); using hidden states of dimension $d$ instead gives roughly a $30\times$ reduction in storage.
 The trajectory datasets fit on a single server: each shard is \(25\text{-}30\,\mathrm{GiB}\) for \(15\mathrm{k}\) samples.